hackrack/javascript/week_1/d1/notes/variables.md

 ```

 Notice that when we declare or initialize a variable, the REPL prints out something
 underneath it.
-This is what the expression evaluates too.
+This is what the expression evaluates to.
 Everything in JavaScript
 is evaluates to some value! `undefined` is a very common "default" value, but more
 on this later.

-You may have noticed that in previous code `myVar + 2` evaluated to `7`, but the
+In previous code, notice that `myVar + 2` evaluated to `7`, but the
 value of the variable `myVar` was unchanged.
 Let's say we actually wanted to add `2`
 to `myVar` and save it back into `myVar`.
 To do this, we need to assign the variable
 again.